New Jersey Hospital Chain Files for Bankruptcy

 “CarePoint Health Systems oversees the operations of three hospitals in Hudson County, New Jersey: Bayonne Medical Center, Christ Hospital in Jersey City, and Hoboken University Medical Center.
 Collectively, they provide services to over 60 percent of the population of the county and 65 percent of their patients are uninsured or underinsured.”

 The Bayonne Medical Center is an acute-care facility with 261 beds, serving close to 100,000 patients annually.
-Christ Hospital is a general acute-care center with 349 beds, while Hoboken University Medical Center is a 348-bed acute-care hospital with a 34-bay emergency room.
+Christ Hospital is a general acute-care center with 349 beds, and Hoboken University Medical Center is a 348-bed acute-care hospital with a 34-bay emergency room.

-In addition to CarePoint, multiple entities affiliated with the healthcare system have also filed for bankruptcy.
+In addition to CarePoint, multiple entities affiliated with the health care system have also filed for bankruptcy.

-“The decision to initiate this strategic reorganization has been driven by several factors, including the dramatic increase in direct costs of operating the hospitals after COVID, insufficient state funding, and persistent reimbursement challenges that hospitals across the country have been facing,” the nonprofit said.
+“The decision to initiate this strategic reorganization has been driven by several factors, including the dramatic increase in direct costs of operating the hospitals after COVID, insufficient state funding, and persistent reimbursement challenges that hospitals across the country have been facing,” the nonprofit stated.

-An April 2024 report from the American Hospital Association (AHA) had pointed out that hospitals were suffering from “inadequate increases in reimbursement.”
+An April 2024 report from the American Hospital Association (AHA) pointed out that hospitals were suffering from “inadequate increases in reimbursement.”

 Dr. Achintya Moulick, who transitioned the CarePoint system to a nonprofit and helped keep the facilities open following the COVID-19 pandemic, will lead the organization in its current transition.